-Created Mooncakes, about two queer Chinese-American teens who also happens to be a witch and a werewolf.
+Created Mooncakes, about two queer Chinese-American teens who also happen to be a witch and a werewolf.

 Has created a bunch of comics, the best known being The Oven (2015), about a couple that wants a child in a dystopian world with scant resources.

 Best known for her playful drawing of The Unbeatable Squirrel Girl (2016); she's also worked on Howard the Duck and the Archie comics.